twolfson/twolfson.com/articles/develop-faster.md

 {
-  "title": "How I Develop",
+  "title": "Develop faster",
   "author": "Todd Wolfson",
   "date": "2013/07/27",
-  "_summary": "Learn about my workflow for creating, developing, and publishing repos" }
+  "_summary": "Learn about my workflow for creating, developing, and publishing repos."
+}

 I want to share how I work and the tools I use so that others can learn from my workflow, for better or for worse.